Assumption Cathedral in Volodymyr-Volynskyi

 It was decided to return to the original architecture of this medieval church.
 Scientific evidence about the medieval church was obtained in archaeological excavations in 1886.

-The rebuilt church is simple, laconic but at the same time it is impressive.
-Judging by its planning, it was built by the builders from Kiev.
+The rebuilt church is simple, laconic but at the same time, it is impressive.
+Judging by its planning, it was built by the builders from Kyiv.

 During the rebuilding in the late 19th century builders tried to remove later additions and leave the structures of the original church.
-Nevertheless a lot of original constructions, as well as original murals and other artwork have been lost and now it is not that easy to tell what here is original (e.g. medieval) and what – not.
-The weird light-blue color of the church almost certainly is modern invention.
+Nevertheless, a lot of original constructions, as well as original murals and other artwork have been lost and now it is not that easy to tell what here is original (e.g. medieval) and whatnot.
+The weird light-blue color of the church almost certainly is a modern invention.

 Cathedral of Assumption is located in the historical centre of Volodymyr-Volynskyi, at the Luga river.
 At the river is located a sacred spring and one could ask whether the church was not built at an older cult site as it is frequent in many other places.